CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/statements/yield-statement.md

 ms.locfileid: "74352726"
 ---
 # <a name="yield-statement-visual-basic"></a>yield, instruction (Visual Basic)
-Sends the next element of a collection to a `For Each...Next` statement.
+Envoie l’élément suivant d’une collection à une instruction `For Each...Next`.

 ## <a name="syntax"></a>Syntaxe